erickmaria/sunch/README.md

 ## License

-This project is licensed under the [License Name].
-See the LICENSE.md file for more details.
+This project is licensed under the Apache License, Version 2.0 (the "License"); See the [LICENSE](LICENSE) file for more details.